noelcodes/Capstone-Project/README.md

 ### Part 2: Tensorflow Object Detection API
 Reference to: https://github.com/noelcodes/Capstone-Project/blob/master/object_detection_noel.ipynb

+In Part 1, I have bulit CNN to classify 12x classes.
+I have a week left before project deadline.
+I can choose to stop here, or explore other techniques.
+I feel that I should try out Object Detection.

 The real world is very busy with multiple activities happening at the same time.
-We are not just classifying 1x single object, rather multiple overlapping objects with different backgrounds.
+I want not just classifying 1x single object, rather multiple overlapping objects with different backgrounds.
 And in order to see the relationship between different objects, in a single photo, we need to draw a bounding boxes around them.
 Therefore, our CNN had to predict, many different labels as well as their X Y coordinates of its respective bounding box, all at once.

 This is actually a very complex operation, which requires tons of coding.
 I left 1 week to deadline, so not enough time.
 Then I came across Google's open sourse API called Tensorflow Object Detection.
 I have applied this API into this static image.
 As you can see, it performs rather well, identifying the table, bottle, wine glass, and the person.